Snow Job (G.I. Joe): Marvel Comics

 In the Marvel Comics G.I.
 Joe series, he first appeared in G.I.
 Joe: A Real American Hero #11 (May 1983).
 He helps the Joes secure weapons grade Plutonium that Cobra was trying to steal.
-He also tries a to run a minor scam against Rock'N'Roll via getting cash to set him up with Gung Ho's sister, a model (who was really nine).
-After Doc explains the trick, the officer himself says 'This is why they call me 'Snow-Job'".
+He also tries a to run a minor scam against Rock'N'Roll via getting cash to set him up with Gung Ho's sister.
+After Doc explains the trick, the officer himself says 'This is why they call me 'Snow Job'".

-Snow-Job spies on the 'Bern Insititue Of Reconstructive Surgery' and confirms Cobra operatives there.
+Snow Job spies on the 'Bern Institute Of Reconstructive Surgery' and confirms Cobra operatives there.

-Snow-Job and Ripcord are injured when Cobra Hydrofoils destroy part of the G.I.
+Snow Job and Ripcord are injured when Cobra Hydrofoils destroy part of the G.I.
 Joe's mobile sea base.
 Doc treats them.
 Due to limited manpower at the moment, the two injured men as assigned as gunners on the 'W.H.A.L.E.' vehicle when the team assaults the newly formed Cobra Island.
 Legal maneuvering forces the Joe team to call off the attack.

-Snow-Job is featured in issue #20 of the series G.I.
+Snow Job is featured in issue #20 of the series G.I.
 Joe Secret Missions.
 Along with Frostbite, Avalanche, and Wild Bill and Slip Stream for air support, Snow Job is part of a multi-national force investigating bizarre activity in the Arctic Circle near the Bering Strait.
-Snow-Job personally destroys several manned Cobra vehicles.
+Snow Job personally destroys several manned Cobra vehicles.

 Animated series

 Sunbow

 He first appeared in the G.I.
 Joe animated series in the mini-series "A Real American Hero", voiced by Rob Paulsen.

 Snow Job had a major role in the episode "Haul Down the Heavens", in which he, Flint and Lady Jaye escort a group of scientists to the Arctic Circle to investigate abnormal behavior of the aurora borealis.
 There, a pursuit of a polar bear leads to Flint and Snow Job finding a Cobra base.
 While attempting to steal a Fang helicopter, Snow Job wrestles and defeats a Cobra Trooper, but is pricked by tranquilizer darts.
 While unconscious, Snow Job is saved by an indigenous man who takes him to his village.
 The man radios G.I.
 Joe headquarters, allowing Rip Cord to find him and restore him to health with a serum.

 In "Iceberg Goes South", Snow Job accidentally destroys Wet-Suit's diving suit performance monitor.
-The two Joes are later sent to rescue Iceberg at his uncle's nearby lab.
+The two Joes are later sent to rescue Iceberg at Doctor Mindbender's nearby lab.
 Snow Job is captured, but Wet-Suit rescues him shortly after.

 He was featured in one of the series' famous "And Knowing Is Half the Battle" Public Service Announcements, warning kids of the dangers of venturing out onto "frozen" ponds or lakes which may not be entirely frozen.
 He advises them to rescue a fellow kid by using something that may reach him.